tilatrivia/truman-kautzman-com/content/articles/inspiration/index.md

 ---
-title: "Inspiration"
+title: "Some Interesting People"
+date: "2024-05-23"
+description: These are just a few people whose work I find interesting.
 ---

-Here is a collection of some things that I like, relate to, and take inspiration from and why.

 ## Tantacrul